Trump, Biden fight for Florida; minimum wage up for vote

 CONGRESS

-— District 1: Republican incumbent Matt Gaetz faces Democratic challenger Phil Ehr in a western Panhandle district.
+— District 1: Outspoken Republican U.S. Rep. Matt Gaetz, a close ally of President Donald Trump, easily was reelected to his third term in a western Panhandle district where Republicans outnumber Democrats by a grater than 2-1 ratio.
+He defeated Phil Ehr, a retired Navy commander who left the Republican Party in 2017 and ran as a Democrat.

-— District 2: Republican incumbent Neal Dunn faces no Democratic challenger in a conservative district that stretches from just west of Ocala to Panama City.
+— District 2: Republican U.S. Rep. Neal Dunn overwhelmingly won his third term in a conservative district that stretches from just west of Ocala to Panama City.
+Dunn didn’t have a Democratic opponent and faced only write-in opposition.

-— District 3: Republican Kat Cammack faces Democrat Adam Christensen in an open race in the firmly conservative congressional district that stretches from Ocala to just south of Jacksonville in north Florida.
+— District 3: Republican Kat Cammack has won Florida’s U.S. House seat held by her former boss, retiring Florida Republican Rep. Ted Yoho.
+Cammack, 32, defeated Democrat Adam Christensen in the firmly conservative congressional district that stretches from Ocala to just south of Jacksonville in north Florida.

-— District 4: Republican incumbent John Rutherford faces Democratic challenger Donna Deegan in a heavily GOP district that includes most of Jacksonville and areas to the north and south.
+— District 4: Republican John Rutherford, a former Duval County sheriff, was reelected on his third term in a heavily GOP district that includes most of Jacksonville and areas to the north and south.
+He defeated Democrat Donna Deegan, a former television news anchor who has worked to raise money for breast cancer research and to help patients.

-— District 5: Democratic incumbent Alfred Lawson faces Republican challenger Gary Adler in a district that stretches from Jacksonville to just west of Tallahassee.

 All-access digital subscription